Scary Movie: Critical response

 Scary Movie received mixed reviews from critics.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 51% based on 117 reviews, with an average score of 5.50/10.
 The website's critical consensus reads, "Critics say Scary Movie overloads on crudity and grossness to get its laughs."
 On Metacritic, the film received a score of 48 based on 32 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Joe Leydon of Variety said that the film was "unbounded by taste, inhibition or political correctness" and that "the outer limits of R-rated respectability are stretched, if not shredded".
-Leydon concludes "Practically guaranteed to make you laugh until you're ashamed of yourself."
+Leydon concluded the film is "practically guaranteed to make you laugh until you're ashamed of yourself".
 Roger Ebert gave the film three stars out of four, saying it "delivers the goods", calling the film a "raucous, satirical attack on slasher movies."
-Ebert was critical of the film for not being as innovative as other films, saying it lacked "the shocking impact of Airplane!, which had the advantage of breaking new ground."
+However, Ebert was critical of the film for not being as innovative as other films, saying it lacked "the shocking impact of Airplane!, which had the advantage of breaking new ground."

 Bob Longino of The Atlanta Journal-Constitution felt that the film's crude humor detracted from the film, saying that Scary Movie "dives so deep into tasteless humor that it's a wonder it landed an R rating instead of an NC-17."
 Other reviewers, such as A.O.
 Scott of The New York Times, argued that the jokes were "annoying less for their vulgarity than for their tiredness."
 Scott remarked "Couch-bound pot smokers, prison sex, mannish female gym teachers, those Whassssup Budweiser commercials—hasn't it all been done to death?"